sereneblue/fts/README.md

 $ fts set user pass
 ```

-Or create a file at '~/.fts' like this:
+Or create a file at '~/.ftsrc' like this:

 	user
 	pass

-# Todo

-* Add upload subtitle support to opensubtitles (contribute for those obscure titles) :)

 # Thanks